 “Douche.”
 Terry’s shoulders slump.
 He’s looking at a point to the right of Tony’s face.
 “I like dudes; get the fuck over it.
 There are worse things.
 You an’ I both know it.”
 Their eyes meet.

 “Like menstrual blood isn’t?
 Like fuckin’ yeast infections and the clap ain’t?”

 “See… just nasty.”
 Tonys lips curl.
 “I bet you like ‘em young too.
-Just like the rest of the family.”
+Just like the rest of this fucked family.”

 “Hey bigot brother, FYI, not all gays are pedos.”

 Tony’s expression belies cartoonish revulsion and surprise standing by the front door, his hand rests on the knob as if he’s the one about to leave.